 And the average pages/visit for every website visitor shot up to 2.35 from 1.8.
 Even the bounce rate dropped and the average visit duration increased.

-The amount of engagement I received from the tool surpassed that from all of my other experiments with crafting multiple types of blog posts, advanced guides and even releasing a forum.
+The amount of engagement, including social network engagement, I received from the tool surpassed that from all of my other experiments with crafting multiple types of blog posts, advanced guides and even releasing a forum.

 This goes to show that people value software highly and standing out a tool them is easier than with other forms of content.